OpenF2/F2/docs/src/container-development.md

 ## App Integration

 There are two ways of integrating apps on a container: requesting apps on-demand (via HTTP) or by linking pre-fetched apps.
 Requesting apps on-demand when the container loads is the traditional way of integrating apps with F2.
 Incorporating apps which have been pre-fetched or are otherwise already on the container when it loads is an alternative method.
+The following sections describe both of these methods in detail.

 The process of loading apps on a container occurs by using a method called `F2.registerApps()`.
 The Container Developer must call [this method](./sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
 If this method isn't called, no apps can be loaded on the container.

 The two arguments provided to `registerApps()` are an array of `AppConfig` objects and, optionally, an array of `AppManifest` objects.
-As F2.js parses each `AppConfig`, the apps are validated, hydrated with some additional properties, and saved in F2 memory on the container.
+As F2.js parses each `AppConfig`, the apps are validated, hydrated with some additional properties, and saved in browser memory on the container.

 Regardless of where the container's [AppConfig](#app-configs) are configured (hard-coded or via API), integrating apps is a simple process.